digitalisstudios/img2css/README.md

 ```

 ### Real-World Use Case Showcases

+These practical examples demonstrate how img2css solves real business problems across different industries and use cases.
+Each showcase includes performance metrics, implementation details, and lessons learned from production deployments.

 #### E-commerce Hero Sections
 **Challenge**: High-quality product images for hero banners that load fast